Parisi (musicians)

 The duo made their international breakthrough in 2019, collaborating on several tracks on Ed Sheeran's album No.6 Collaborations Project.
-The duo work in Pop, Dance-Pop, House, and Hip Hop.
+The duo work in electronic, pop, dance-pop, house, and hip hop.

 Biography

 Marco & Jack grew up in Salerno and were surrounded by music from childhood.
 Their father was a professional world-touring keyboard player and music shop owner who introduced the brothers to music through multi-instrument jams in their living room.
 These jams formed some of their earliest memories and greatly influenced their later lives as musicians, encouraging them to incorporate different genres, instruments, and the latest technology into their music to create a distinctive fusion of sounds.

 The brothers are key collaborators of London-based high-tech music technology company ROLI as product specialists.
 Their virtuosic skills as instrumentalists came to the attention of the company CEO Roland Lamb in 2016, and he describes meeting Parisi as "one of the most important landmarks for me in the history of this whole project".
 They have since performed a number of demos of new ROLI products, most notably the company's trademark MIDI-controller, the Seaboard.
 They have employed ROLI instruments in their production and co-production work, including on Ed Sheeran's album No.6 Collaborations Project.